brianoflondon/hive-nectar/README.md

 # About nectar

 - High unit test coverage
-- Complete documentation of nectar-cli and all classes including all functions
+- Complete documentation of hive-nectar and all classes including all functions
 - hivesigner integration
 - Works on read-only systems
 - Own BlockchainObject class with cache
 - Contains all broadcast operations
 - Estimation of virtual account operation index from date or block number
-- the command line tool nectar-cli uses click and has more commands
+- the command line tool hive-nectar uses click and has more commands
 - NodeRPC can be used to execute even not implemented RPC-Calls
 - More complete implemention